 Also, unlike other South American cities where crime is prevalent, Punta Del Este is so safe that there are no fences surrounding properties.
 It may seem odd to bring up fencing but not having any in South America demonstrates the magnitude of wealth and security in the area.

 Finally, if crazy beach parties aren’t your pace, keep heading north along the coastline and you’ll find a serene beach all for yourself.

 4. Mexico – Baja Peninsula

-Unlike Canada, Mexico is one of the few countries that never closed its borders during the pandemic—that alone makes road trip worthy.
+Unlike Canada, Mexico is one of the few countries that never closed its borders during the pandemic—that alone makes road trips worthwhile.
 Additionally, contrary to much of the rest of Mexico, the Baja Peninsula is safe and has its own distinct culture and aesthetic.

-After passing through the two northernmost cities of Tijuana and Ensenda the peninsula begins to settle down and its more relaxed, remote side emerges.
-Twisting and turning while providing spectacular views along the way, road trippers follow Highway 1 all the way to the southernmost point.
+After passing through the two northernmost cities of Tijuana and Ensenada the peninsula begins to settle down and its more relaxed, remote side emerges.
+Twisting and turning while providing spectacular views along the way, road trippers follow Highway 1 to the southernmost point.

 Along certain stretches, prepare to travel hundreds of miles while only seeing empty coastlines, fishing villages, and a plethora of cacti including the Mexican Giant Cardon, known in English for its size as the elephant cactus.

 At the halfway point, must-see attractions include the colonial town of Loreto and the white sandy beaches and lush oasis in Mulegé.
 Another point of interest is San Ignacio, known for its whale watching and brilliant lagoon.
 With so much to see and so many shrimp tacos to eat before reaching Cabo San Lucas, many travelers wish they had allotted more time than the typical three weeks.